-As you probably know, making a domain name famous is not a piece of cake.
-It takes time, efforts and money.
+As you probably know, making a domain name famous is not an easy task.
+It takes time, effort, and money.
 But what happens if you want to re-platform?
-Do you just move to a new website, that's under a new domain name, and loose all the results of your source store's domain promotion?
-I bet that isn't your most cherished dream.
-Naturally, you'd like to keep your old domain name, after migration.
+Do you just move to a new cart, that's under a different domain name, and lose all the results of your source store's domain promotion?
+Probably, that isn't your most cherished dream.
+Naturally, you'd like to keep your old domain name after migration.
 So, today, we'll explain exactly how to do it.

-Before we get started let's make a vocabulary check.
+But before we get started let's do a vocabulary check.

-NS (Name Server) - A server that handles queries from your computer, about the location of domain name’s various services.
+NS (Name Server) - a server that handles queries from your computer, about the location of the domain's name and various services.
 In most cases, websites have two name servers to which they're pointed to.

-In most cases after migration e-merchants want to put their target stores under the same domain name their source stores used to be.
-But many of them fail to do it properly.
+In most cases, merchants want to put their target stores under the previous domain name after the migration.
+But usually, they fail to do it properly.

 At Cart2Cart, we mostly face these three common scenarios concerning post-transfer domain name switching: